bea-almonte/tcpWeather/README.md

-# HTTP Server Project - Bea Almonte
+# TCP Server Project - Bea Almonte
 ## Description

-This project implements an HTTP server to be run by a browser client.
+This project implements an TCP server and client that will communicated with the server.
+The server will take the client requests.
+The client takes requests from the user.

 **The submission includes the following files:**